Ms Rebecca Galbraith

-Following my architectural studies, I worked in private practice in London prior to completing my Part 2 qualification in practice in Liverpool.
-After that, I gained 15 years’ experience designing educational buildings, especially secondary schools, where the environment directly affects the students.
+Following my Part 1 architectural studies, I worked in private practice in London, them moved to study my Part 2 qualification and work in practice in Liverpool.
+After qualifying as an Architect, I gained 15 years’ experience working for Hampshire County Council, designing educational buildings, especially secondary schools, where the environment directly affects the students.

 I joined the University shortly after meeting the School of Architecture team as an architect attending their employer evenings, taking part in mock interviews and being an examiner on Final Examination in Professional Practice (Part 3) Architecture course.

 I also use painting as a practice to deepen my understanding of the landscape.
 Being an artist gives me great joy, as does belonging to the Yard Studios in Winchester.